The Art of the Arrival Window

 And the wild part?
 We do this to ourselves too.

 We give ourselves vague arrival windows and wonder why we feel stuck.
 I’ll figure it out soon.
 I’m working on it.
 Give me time.
 But we never define the window.
-We never say — okay, by this date I’ll have made a decision.
+We never say by this date I’ll have made a decision.
 By this season I’ll have moved.
 By this version of myself I’ll have let that go.

 We just hover.
 In the hallway of possibility.
 Waiting on ourselves with no ETA.

-Because here’s what I know from watching people wait: they will always fill the silence with a story.
+Because here’s what I know from watching people wait.
+They will always fill the silence with a story.
 And the story they make up is almost never generous.

 Clarity isn’t just courtesy.
 It’s protection.
 For them and for you.